grawlixes/sudoku-solver/README.md

   - Support variable sized boxes (currently only 3x3)
   - GUI (definitely not going to happen lol)

-This is from LeetCode. https://leetcode.com/problems/sudoku-solver/
+This challenge is from LeetCode; the solution is my own. https://leetcode.com/problems/sudoku-solver/